 There are so many different scenarios that could exist in the Google My Business (GMB) world when it comes to duplicate listings.
-The approach you take with them could mean the difference between ranking and not ranking.

 Before doing anything listed below, always make sure you check both listings to see if there are reviews that need to be moved.

 Listings for Businesses at Physical Locations (Have Storefronts):

 2 Listings for the same business at the same address:

 - If they are both verified, and you are the owner of both, you need to unverify the listing you want to merge.
 Google My Business cannot merge 2 verified listings.